ml-explore/mlx-swift-examples/Libraries/MLXLMCommon/Documentation.docc/porting.md

     ...
 ```

-This initializer takes `ModelArgs` in Python -- this is the name of the configuration type, which we call `GemmaConfiguration`.
+This initializer takes `ModelArgs` in Python.
+This is the name of the configuration type, which we call `GemmaConfiguration`.

 ```swift
 @ModuleInfo(key: "self_attn") var attention: Attention